cakephp/docs/en/orm/validation.rst

     $rules->add(new CustomRule(...), 'ruleName');

-By creating custom rule classes you can keep your code DRY and tests your domain rules in isolation.
+By creating custom rule classes you can keep your code DRY and test your domain rules in isolation.

 Disabling Rules